 Resolution of Approval or Denial

 The Commission will pass approval or denial resolutions for applicant proposals.
-The resolutions are presented by a Commissioner at the monthly Commission meeting and are voted upon by a quorum of Commissioners.
+The resolutions are presented by a Commissioner at a regularly scheduled Commission meeting and are voted upon by a quorum of Commissioners.
 Commission meetings are open to the public.
 The outcome of the resolution is then reported to the Washington State Board of Education.
 Applicants whose proposals are approved will enter into a five-year contract with the Commission, to be executed within ninety days of the resolution of approval.
 Applicants whose proposals are denied are welcome to reapply in subsequent application cycles.

 Examples of past resolutions may be viewed on our Application Archive pages.